 Though the two are similar, the key difference is that the NHG can apply to those looking to build a new home and the FHLDS can apply to those purchasing an established or existing home.
 The purchase of a new home will be eligible for both schemes.
 Participating lenders for the NHG can also be found on the NHFIC website.

-This scheme aims to assist single parents with at least one dependent child with purchasing a family home, regardless of whether they are first home buyers or not.
+The Family Home Guarantee scheme aims to assist single parents with at least one dependent child with purchasing a family home, regardless of whether they are first home buyers or not.
 Again, this scheme aims to mitigate the need for LMI and will allow single parents to purchase a home with as little as a 2% deposit.
 10,000 Family Home Guarantees will be made available between 1 July 2021 to 30 June 2025.
 Eligibility criteria have been broken down and listed on this fact sheet made available by the NHFIC.

 For more information on government grants, check out our complete breakdown of all the eligibility requirements and details regarding Federal first home buyer incentives.